ethereum/EIPs/EIPS/eip-pbmrc1.md

 ### PBM Address List

-A list of targeted addresses for PBM unwrapping must be specified in an address list.
+A targeted address list for PBM unwrapping must be specified.
+This list can be supplied either through the initialization function as part of a composite contract that contains various business logic elements, or it can be coded directly as a state variable within a PBM smart contract

 <!-- TBD Copy from assets/eip-pbmrc1/contracts/IPBM_AddressList.sol  -->